yaroslaff/hashget/README.md

 remote hashservers.

 You can create simple .tar.gz archive with `tar -czf /tmp/wordpress.tar.gz .` and compare size (11M vs 154K for me).
-Also, you can delete index file: `hashget-admin --purge --hp wordpress-5.1.1.zip` and create hashget archive again, it will have approximately same size as simple .tar.gz.
+If you would not `--submit` file or  delete index file: `hashget-admin --purge --hp wordpress-5.1.1.zip` and make hashget archive again, it  will have approximately same size as simple .tar.gz.

 You can check local indexes HashDB with [hashget-admin](https://gitlab.com/yaroslaff/hashget/wikis/hashget-admin) utility.